dusty-nv/jetson-reinforcement/README.md

 # Digging into the C++ API

-To take these deep reinforcement learners from monolithic Python examples into libray form that can be integrated with simulators and real robots, we provide a C++ wrapper library and API to the Python code.
-Underneath, the library uses Python's low-level C FFI API to pass the tensor memory between the user's application and PyTorch without extra copies (ZeroCopy).
+To take these deep reinforcement learners from monolithic Python examples into libray form that can be integrated with robots and simulators, we provide a C++ wrapper library and API to the Python code.
+Underneath, the library uses Python's low-level C FFI to pass the tensor memory between the application and PyTorch without extra copies (ZeroCopy).

 The library is architected to be extended to new types of learning algorithms.
 Below is pseudocode illustrating the signature of the [`rlAgent`](c/rlAgent.h) base class:

 ``` c++
 /**